 Place the beans in a heavy ovenproof casserole or terra-cotta fagioliera.
 Pour in the water and add the sage or rosemary, olive oil, garlic and freshly ground black pepper to taste.

 Cover the casserole and bake for about 2 hours, stirring twice.
 The cooking time will depend on the dryness of the beans, the soaking time and even the method that was used to dry them.
+Check the beans after 1.5 hours to make sure they are not overcooking.

 When the beans are almost cooked, squeeze the juice of 0.5 – 1 lemon over the beans and add salt to taste.
 Stir to combine, and continue to bake, uncovered, for an extra 10 minutes.